yu-lab-vt/ITEC/README.md

 1. Modify the parameter table

-   This parameter table is in `.../ITEC-master/params.csv`, containing your input data path, output path, and other adjustable parameters with biological or data characteristic significance.
+   This parameter table is in `.../ITEC-master/params.csv`, containing your input data path, output result path, and other adjustable parameters with biological or data characteristic significance.
 Suggest reading ***Getting started with ITEC*** section first, and then fine-tuning the parameters based on your own data.

 1. Prepare your data